Matthew-Hsu/PiPass/README.md

 <strong><a href="#table-of-contents">[Back to Top]</a></strong>

 ## Installation
+PiPass can be installed in three ways:

+1. Downloading and installing a pre-made image for your Raspberry Pi 2.

+2. Downloading and using a automatic installer for all Raspbian / Debian distributions.
+This will include the original Raspberry Pi Model B and Raspberry Pi Model B+.

-PiPass can be installed by downloading a pre-made image for your Raspberry Pi 2 or by downloading the source files here on GitHub and setting it up manually.
-Manual setup will be more work, but it has the advantage of being able to use PiPass on older Raspberry Pi models and other Linux based operating systems.
+3. Downloading the source code and installing PiPass manually.
+Others have used the manual install to fit certain Raspberry Pi customization that they have and others have successfully installed PiPass on their router running custom firmware (e.g., Tomato).
+Manual setup will be more work, but it has the advantage of being used on many Linux based devices that support Python.

 Before moving onto your chosen installation method, please ensure that your Raspberry Pi is connected to your router via a Ethernet cable and that your WiFi USB dongle is plugged into your Raspberry Pi as well.

 <strong><a href="#table-of-contents">[Back to Top]</a></strong>

 ##### PiPass Pre-made Image
+Currently, the pre-made image can only be used for the Raspberry Pi 2.
 PiPass can be downloaded through these mirrors:

 * <a href="https://drive.google.com/open?id=0B8bbfqFbkJvVfnE0amxxcXYyd0lMQVFwTjhnNUFRaXpnVi1YWnd2MDVUYW5tUkR6bVk3c2s&authuser=0" target="_blank">Mirror 1 @ Google Drive</a>.
 * <a href="https://www.dropbox.com/sh/aflyu5ncey33fqs/AAC2AKM-udIwXSnqZuxGT4XJa?dl=0" target="_blank">Mirror 2 @ Dropbox</a>.